 - Fanservice with a Smile: Lena comes across this, to which she uses it to her advantage to drain her victims after many "years of practice."

-- Fantastic Racism: Simone carries this towards Scooby for being a dog who chased her cats and making a ruckus of her home and the fact she herself is of feline species.
+- Fantastic Racism: Simone carries this towards Scooby for being a dog who chased her cats and making a ruckus of her home, and the fact she herself is actually a feline too.

 - Genre Blindness: They thought so little of Shaggy and Scooby they did not even bother making voodoo dolls of them as they simply thought they were Too Dumb to Live anyway.
 This comes back to bite them later when they stumble into their hideout and distract them from killing Velma, Daphne, Fred, and Beau when they need to meet their deadline.

 - Hero Killer: They are much more dangerous than the villains prior to them.
 They tried to drain Mystery Inc. of their life force and nearly succeeded in killing Scooby and Shaggy by sucking them dry.